NBISweden/workshop-genome_annotation_elixir/index.md

 ## Prerequisites

 This is an advanced course.
 Participants must be comfortable navigating a Linux shell and executing programs from the command line.
 Previous experience from working with NGS data is beneficial.
-Applicants are encouraged to bring their own laptops, but there will be computers to use for participants unable to do so.

 Test your Unix comfort with these exercises: [NGS Introduction - Introduction to Linux](https://scilifelab.github.io/courses/ngsintro/1809/labs/linux-intro)